Drug revives lost cognitive functions in mice with Alzheimer's | DW | 03.02.2021

 One of the biggest problems in treating brain diseases is that because the brain is inside the skull, there are a number of barriers to reaching it.

-One of these barriers is the blood brain barrier, which for several molecules is impossible, said Martins-Oliveira.
+One of these barriers is the blood brain barrier, which for several molecules is impossible to permeate, said Martins-Oliveira.
 "The good thing about ISRIB is that it can go through this barrier and reach the brain even if you inject it in the periphery."
 That means it can be injected into the blood or peritoneum — the membrane that lines the abdominal cavity housing major organs.

 Despite this ability, ISRIB itself cannot be used in humans right now because it can cause some liver or pancreatic toxicity, but pharmaceutical companies are working to create similar molecules, Klann said.

-"I know that several pharmaceutical companies and biotech startups are focused on making compounds like this that can get across the blood brain barrier but don't have the toxicity that this compound has yet," he said.
+"I know that several pharmaceutical companies and biotech startups are focused on making compounds like this that can get across the blood brain barrier but don't have the toxicity that this compound has," he said.

 You may be able to fool your partner with a mint and some mouthwash (please stop doing that, though, it's gross), but your rancid tooth brushing habits could catch up with you later in life.